 Your child’s formal preparation for First Eucharist will be completed in the classroom.
 However, learning about our faith begins at home.
 As a parent, you are your child’s primary teacher of our Catholic faith.
 We are providing you with additional resources to continue your child’s learning at home.
 Please use the resources as they best fit your family.

-To assist your child in preparing for his/her First Communion we will gather for a Day of Reflection on Saturday, March 31, 2011.
+To assist your child in preparing for his/her First Communion we will gather for a Day of Reflection on Saturday morning.
 During this Day of Reflection, your child will create a ceramic plate for a keepsake, and you will all participate in an insightful tour of our church.

 Celebration of the Sacrament

-We will celebrate First Communion on Saturday, April 28th (see calendar for specific celebration and rehearsal times for your child’s class).
+We will celebrate First Communion on a Saturday. (see calendar for specific celebration and rehearsal times for your child’s class).

 A professional photographer will be in the Hospitality Room the morning/afternoon of your child’s First Communion.
 As part of your child’s sacramental fees, you will receive a class photo and an individual photo.
 You will have the option to purchase additional prints.
-Closer to the celebration, each child will be assigned a group.
-Each group will have a 15 minute window to come and have their individual photos taken.
+Closer to the celebration, each child will be assigned a group with a time window to come and have their individual photos taken.
 You must be present during your assigned time slot in order to have an individual photo taken.

-The use of cameras and video equipment is strictly prohibited in church during the celebration.
+The use of cameras and video equipment are strictly prohibited in church following the entrance procession and during the Mass.
 Please make sure all of your family members are aware of this prior to First Communion.